 Benh Zeitlin: Beasts of the Southern Wild

-The film, which clinched top honors at both the Sundance and Cannes film festivals, is 29-year-old director Benh Zeitlin’s first feature.
-The New York native moved to New Orleans in 2006.
+The film is 30-year-old director Benh Zeitlin’s first feature and it’s caused a serious splash: it’s up for four Oscars this weekend, including Best Picture and Best Director.
+Zeitlin is a New York native who moved to New Orleans in 2006.
 “There was a lot of rhetoric in the country at that time of ‘Why rebuild?
 New Orleans should go away.
 It’s irresponsible to live there,’” he tells Kurt Andersen.
 “And I thought it was such a ridiculous conversation being there and knowing these people and how much their home and culture meant to them.
 The idea that it could be transplanted is just crazy.
 And I definitely wanted to make a film that celebrated the people that hold on and that are fighting to keep this place alive.”

 Zeitlin and his crew hired locals to help shoot the movie, and most of the actors were new to film as well.
-Quevenzhané Wallis was only six when she played the role of Hushpuppy.
+Quevenzhané Wallis was only six years old when she played the role of Hushpuppy.
+(Now nine, she’s also up for an Oscar for Best Actress, making her the youngest-ever nominee in the category.)
 “You put the camera on her and you just see gears turning behind her eyes.
 And you see this focus and morality,” Zeitlin says.
 “We realized very quickly that we had to work with her like an adult.”

 Video: A scene from Beasts of the Southern Wild